 We are a clinical-stage biopharmaceutical company with a limited operating history.
 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 To date, we have focused substantially all of our efforts on our research and development activities, including developing our lead product candidate, tenapanor, and developing our proprietary drug discovery and design platform.
 To date, we have not commercialized any products or generated any revenue from the sale of products.
 We are not profitable and have incurred losses in each year since our inception in October 2007, and we do not know whether or when we will become profitable.
 We have only a limited operating history upon which to evaluate our business and prospects.
 We continue to incur significant research, development and other expenses related to our ongoing operations.
-Our net loss for the years ended December 31, 2012 and 2013 was \$9.8 million and \$6.6 million, respectively.
-While we had a net income of \$3.8 million and \$0.7 million, respectively, for the three and six months ended June 30, 2014, this performance may not be indicative of future performance.
-As of June 30, 2014, we had an accumulated deficit of \$68.0 million.
+Our net loss for the three months ended March 31, 2015 and 2014 was \$3.5 million and \$3.1 million, respectively.
+As of March 31, 2015, we had an accumulated deficit of \$75.4 million.

-If we do not receive anticipated milestone payments from our collaboration partners, AstraZeneca AB, or AstraZeneca and Sanofi S.A., or Sanofi, our operating losses will substantially increase for the foreseeable future as we continue our discovery, research, development, manufacturing and commercialization activities.
+If we do not receive anticipated milestone payments from our collaboration partners, AstraZeneca and Sanofi S.A., or Sanofi, our operating losses will substantially increase for the foreseeable future as we continue our discovery, research, development, manufacturing and commercialization activities.
 There can be no assurance that we will receive any potential milestones under our agreements with AstraZeneca and/or Sanofi.
-For a discussion of the risks associated with our preclinical and clinical development programs with, and potential for milestone payments from, AstraZeneca and Sanofi, see below under "-Risks Related to Our Business."
+For a discussion of the risks associated with our preclinical and clinical development programs with, and potential for milestone payments from, AstraZeneca and Sanofi, see above under "-Risks Related to Our Collaboration with AstraZeneca" and below under "-Risks Related to Our Business."